cobbland/cobb.land/posts/whos-a-blog-for.md

 I'll tell you what it's not.
 A blog is not social media.
 And it shouldn't be.

 There have been scientific studies that find social media can be harmful to mental health (and if I was a professional journalist, this is where I would cite my sources).
 The likes.
 The shares.
 The comments.
-They can all contribute to the addictive nature of social media.
-They can also provide the drip-drip-drip of dopamine that keeps folks coming back and perpetually scrolling.
-I don't want or need to be addicted to my own website.
+They all contribute to the addictive nature of social media.
+They also provide the drip-drip-drip of dopamine that keeps folks coming back and perpetually scrolling.
+I don't want or need to be addicted to my own website (more than I already am).

 What is a blog?